JacobPhillipsDK/MED8-Flutter-RASA-ChatApp/README.md

 ## ⚙ Installation
-Before downloading the project, you'll need to install the aforementioned parts
+Before downloading the project, you'll need to install the following parts
 ### RASA Python
 RASA can be installed using the package manager pip using Python
 ```bash